Batmobile: 2000s

-In the "Batman: Hush" storyline, a double-page spread by Jim Lee shows various Batmobiles (from comics, movies, and all TV series) in storage in the Batcave, reveals that Batman now has more than one of his iconic ground vehicles.
+In the "Batman: Hush" storyline, a double-page spread by Jim Lee shows various Batmobiles (from comics, films, and all TV series) in storage in the Batcave, reveals that Batman now has more than one of his iconic ground vehicles.
 In addition, some incarnations of the character, such as Batman: The Animated Series, establish that Batman has a large ground vehicle fleet of various makes and models as well as utility vehicles to use when the Batmobile would be too conspicuous.
 In issue 9 of the third volume of Teen Titans, Robin and his friends use a Batmobile that he shipped out to San Francisco, hiding the expense "in the Batarang budget".

 The 2008 book Batmobile Owner's Manual, gives theoretical specifications of the car as if it were a real car.
 The book states that the Batmobile's five-cylinder engine is more powerful than turbine jet engines, and capable of achieving up to 10000 hp.

 In the 2009 series Batman and Robin, a new Batmobile is unveiled.
 This model is capable of flight, although is not as maneuverable as the Batwing.
 It can fire 19 types of projectiles, one of which is a flame retardant non-toxic foam, and features a concussive sonic blast device.
 This Batmobile was designed and constructed by Bruce Wayne.
-However, its construction was the source of great frustration to him, as mentioned by Alfred, and thus not finished.
+However, its construction was the source of great frustration to him, as mentioned by Alfred Pennyworth, and thus not finished.
 In Batman and Robin #1 it is revealed that Bruce's son, Damian Wayne, solved the problem of its inability to fly and completed it.